Asthma Symptoms, Causes & Risk Factors

 Common asthma symptoms when your asthma is not well-controlled include a tight feeling in the chest, shortness of breath, coughing and wheezing.
 It's important to recognize these signs and talk to you doctor so you can be symptom-free, active and healthy.
 Learn more about asthma symptoms »

 Understanding the experiences or exposures that make your asthma flare-up is a key step to better managing your asthma.
 Making a plan to avoid or limit your exposure to your asthma triggers can eliminate asthma symptoms and put you on the right track to better control your asthma.
 These factors play an important role in the development of asthma »

-A combination and genetics and exposures to certain elements in the environment put people at the greatest risk of developing asthma for the first time.
-Understand if you are at risk for developing asthma and get tips to protect you lungs »
+A combination of genetics and exposures to certain elements in the environment put people at the greatest risk of developing asthma for the first time.
+Understand if you are at risk for developing asthma and get tips to protect your lungs »